Bob Evans (racing driver)

-Robert Neville Anthony Evans (born 11 June 1947 in Waddington, Lincolnshire) is a British former racing driver from England.
+Robert Neville Anthony Evans (born 11 June 1947) is a British former racing driver from England.
 He participated in 12 World Championship Formula One Grands Prix, debuting on 1 March 1975.
 He scored no championship points.
 He also competed in numerous non-Championship Formula One races.

 Evans followed the usual route through to Formula One, via Formula Ford, Formula 3 and Formula 5000, winning the 1974 Rothmans 5000 European Championship.
 After a season with the struggling BRM team in 1975, Evans tested and occasionally raced for Lotus the following year.
 He subsequently drove a Brabham for RAM in the 1976 British Grand Prix, before he moved to the Aurora F1 Championship in the late 1970s.

 Racing record

 Complete European F5000 Championship results

 (key) (Races in bold indicate pole position; races in italics indicate fastest lap.)